-These 2 apps are both reasonably priced, offering convenient features.
+These 2 apps are both reasonably priced and offer convenient features.
 The following article will analyze more clearly to help you choose the application that is more suitable for you.

 Table of Contents

-Both Google and Dropbox give you free storage space, allowing you to try their services before deciding to spend money to increase the limit.
+Both Google and Dropbox give you free storage space, allowing you to try their services before deciding to spend money to expand the storage space.

-By default, Google Drive will offer 15GB of free storage, more than Dropbox’s starting rate of 2GB.
-However, Dropbox gives you a variety of ways to increase your free storage.
+By default, Google Drive offers 15GB of free storage, more than Dropbox’s starting rate of 2GB.
+However, Dropbox gives you numerous ways to increase your free storage.
 Basic accounts can increase storage by 500MB for each referral to a friend or family member, with a maximum limit of 16GB.
-They also just introduced: you will get an extra 1GB for free by winning the “Mighty Answer” medal – through user support on the Dropbox forum.
+They have also introduced: you will get an extra 1GB for free by winning the “Mighty Answer” medal – through user support on the Dropbox forum.

-If you fulfill the conditions that Dropbox offers, your free storage will be more than Google Drive, but recommending this application to friends to use is not easy.
-Currently, many users have chosen their own storage application.
+If you fulfill the conditions that Dropbox offers, your free storage will be more than Google Drive, but recommending this application to friends for use is not easy.
+Currently, many users have chosen their own storage applications.

 Obviously, in terms of free storage, Google Drive is slightly better than Dropbox.

-When you have a need to use beyond the free limit, you have no choice but to pay more.
+When you need to use it beyond the free limit, you have no choice but to pay more.

 For individual users, Dropbox offers the following options: